jax-ml/jax/docs/notebooks/host-offloading.md

 +++ {"id": "iuDRCXu7ky4r"}

-Since {func}`jax.lax.scan` is commonly used in JAX for handling sequential operations (like RNNs or transformers), you need to know how to apply your offloading strategy in this context.
-Scan operations can be integrated with JAX's rematerialization to process sequential data.
+{func}`jax.lax.scan` is commonly used in JAX for handling sequential operations (like RNNs or transformers).
+It can be integrated with JAX's rematerialization to process sequential data.

 Key components:
-* {func}`jax.remat` creates a rematerialized version of the layer function using {func}`jax.remat` and applies our checkpoint policy to the layer function
+* {func}`jax.remat` creates a rematerialized version of the layer function using {func}`jax.remat` and applies the checkpoint policy to the layer function
 * `prevent_cse=False` enables XLA's common subexpression elimination for better performance
 * {func}`jax.lax.scan` iterates the rematerialized layer along an axis